 Those are some pretty strong words.
 The work of God on earth is to produce holiness in His children.
 Without that holiness being in us, no one will see the LORD.
-Flip back a few more pages to II Corinthians the 7th chapter verse 1.
+Flip back a few more pages to II Corinthians 7.

 That gives us some sort of an idea of what holiness is.
 It is the opposite of the filthiness of the flesh and spirit.
 It is a transcendent cleanliness.
 It is a transcendent purity of heart and spirit.
 It is what God is.
 God is transcendent.
 He is otherly.
 There is no one like Him.
 Yet He wants all to be like Him.
 Life becomes a journey toward holiness.